sotojeriaaugusto/sotojeriaaugusto/README.md

 [![ctr](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=F7F7F7&random=false&width=435&lines=How+it's+going!+Name's+Augusto+%F0%9F%91%8B)](https://git.io/typing-svg)

-👋 Name's Augusto, I'm a passionate Full Stack student with a keen interest in game reverse engineering and virtual world photography.
+👋 I'm a passionate Full Stack student with a keen interest in game reverse engineering and virtual world photography.

 🎮 I enjoy delving into the intricacies of game mechanics and uncovering the secrets behind them.
 Love exploring hidden features.
 Still a rookie tho.
     📸 Using custom camera tools developed using various frameworks, i embark on photographic journeys through virtual landscapes.
 Capturing the essence and beauty of digital worlds.

 🛠️ Just started a new journey, I'm trying to be a Full stack dev!

 <br/>